pegasystems/docker-pega-web-ready/README.md

 ### Cassandra settings

+For Pega Decisioning or Pega Marketing deployments, you can specify how to run Cassandra server by either pointing to an existing deployment or deploy a new instance managed by Pega during your deployment.

 Name 				| Purpose 		| Default
 --- 				| --- 			| ---
 CASSANDRA_CLUSTER	| Enable connection to an external Cassandra cluster | `false`